Joy-aa/videoPlayerFrontEnd/README.md

 ## 	:toolbox: Getting Started

 Before starting, ensure that you have installed Node.js and NPM.
-You can find it on the [Node.js official website]（ https://nodejs.org/ ）Download and install them from.
+You can find it on the [Node.js official website]( https://nodejs.org/)Download and install them from.

 Clone the project